fastlmm/bed-reader/src/supplemental_documents/cloud_urls_etc.md

 It tells where on the web server your file is located.
 Finally, we put the `ObjectStore` and `StorePath` together, creating an [`ObjectPath`](../struct.ObjectPath.html).

-[`BedCloud`](../struct.BedCloud.html) can work via an `ObjectPath` slightly more efficiently than a URL.
+[`BedCloud`](../struct.BedCloud.html) can work via an `ObjectPath` slightly more efficiently than directly from a URL string.
 However, I generally use string URLs because I find them easier.

-This example puts all the steps together to read chromosome 5.
+This example puts the steps together to read chromosome 5.

 ```rust
 use std::sync::Arc;